• Skip to primary navigation

 • Encouraging professional help, such as a therapist, counselor or crisis line

-• Calling emergency services or a suicide prevention hotline if a crisis occurs
+• Calling emergency services or the 988 Lifeline if a crisis occurs

 Resources for Ongoing Suicide Prevention and Support